ddnexus/pagy/docs/resources/urls.md

 ==- URL Params

+##### No framework params

-Since Pagy is zero-dependency and framework-agnostic, it relies on the `Rack::Request#GET` and `Rack::Request#POST` methods, which remain reliable and consistent across all Rack environments.
-It does not use the `request.params` which are modified differently from different frameworks.
+Pagy does not use the `request.params` because they are modified differently by different frameworks.
+It can rely only on the `request.GET` and `request.POST` methods, which are consistent across all Rack environments.

-Pagy strictly maintains query parameters as string-keyed Hashes.
+##### String-keyed Hash

+The query params are strictly string-keyed Hash.
 This avoids the performance overhead of converting symbols back and forth during URL composition.

 ==- GET